-We are a values-centred school where all are inspired to learn and achieve in a caring, Christian community.
+Inspiring a generation to learn, flourish and achieve in a caring, Christian community.

 From the image you can see that children are at the heart of all that we do here at The Priory School.
 Each child, uniquely made in God’s image, merits the best we can give.

-With the child at the centre, you can then see, rippling out from that, our values informing all that we try to achieve with them.
-Our core values, our key learning values (or learning attitudes) and our British values, which all lead to outstanding outcomes for the children.
+With the child at the centre, our values inform all that we try to achieve with them.
+Our core values, our key learning values (or learning attitudes) and our British values, all lead to outstanding outcomes for the children.
 These outstanding outcomes were explained in the ‘school aims’ section and our school development plan explains how we intend to deliver them.

 We have 4 core values as a school family; Love, Forgiveness, Respect and Aspiration.